irongiant33/gr-halow/docs.md

 - [ ] how to determine SPS? since the web app told me that I should expect 1 Mbps, can you use this information in tandem with the modulation scheme to determine SPS?
 For example, 6 Mbps with 16QAM should yield 1.5M baud?
 If this is true, maybe my timing estimates are off.
 Even 6 Mbps with 64 QAM would yield 1M baud and I'm seeing half that rate still.
 - [ ] maybe you just need more gain following the SigMF data?
 - [ ] try using gr-ieee80211 for some of the standard channels?
 It might possibly recognize the data, just in a different band. break out gr-ieee80211 to see if you can get anything to make sense.
 It might not work end-to-end, but it could serve as a good basis.
+    - started to break this out and have it in the `halow_rx.grc` flowgraph.
+When I enable/disable some of the logging, it seems that the receive chain recognizes the packets and demodulation but likely does not recognize the MAC.
+Nothing makes sense in Wireshark or the "WiFi Decode MAC" block.
+The checksum keeps dropping, but it is getting full packets.
 - [ ] try suscan for analysis capabilities?
-- [ ] been 6 years since this was contributed to, but does it work? [https://github.com/dverhaert/GNUradio-802.11ah](https://github.com/dverhaert/GNUradio-802.11ah)
+- [x] been 6 years since this was contributed to, but does it work? [https://github.com/dverhaert/GNUradio-802.11ah](https://github.com/dverhaert/GNUradio-802.11ah)
+    - essentially this is a copy of gr-ieee80211, so it is not worth exploring.
 - [ ] any documents from newracom, morse micro that might help?
 - [ ] build energy detector and correlator that could identify active HaLow channels?